The Education Value Chain:

 When introducing educational projects or programmes of any kind, and for the purpose of ownership, sustainability, effectiveness and impact, it is necessary to cover the full Educational Value Chain (EVC) from beginning to end:

-- Building sound knowledge and understanding about the psycho-social, cultural and economic conditions of the potential learners and schools, for identification of the major pedagogical and educational needs, and opportunities;
+- CONTEXT: baseline study for building a sound knowledge and understanding about the psycho-social, cultural and economic conditions of the potential learners and teachers / schools, for identification of the major pedagogical and educational needs (teaching approach, contents of curriculums and textbooks, and of tests and exams);

-- Development of a results oriented logical framework for monitoring and evaluation, including indicators;
+- Development of a results oriented logical framework for monitoring and evaluation, including SMART indicators on output (quantitative) and outcome (qualitative);

-- Development of an appropriate pedagogical approach, and of a well-adapted implementation strategy;
+- Development of an appropriate teaching approach (pedagogical, contents, assessments), and of a well-adapted implementation strategy (see context);

-- Training of stakeholders (management, leadership, teachers, inspectors), creating ownership via awareness raising;
+- Training of stakeholders (management, leadership, teachers, inspectors), creating ownership by awareness raising;

 - Careful piloting in schools, with appropriate professional and financial support, and a significant emphasis on raising awareness for attitudinal change;